-- 1) the donor males: - a) showed no clinical sign of bluetongue on the day of collection; - were kept in a vector-protected establishment for at least 60 days before commencement of, and during, collection of the semen; or - c) were subjected to a serological test to detect antibodies to the BTV group, with negative results, at least every 60 days throughout the collection period and between 28 and 60 days after the final collection for this consignment; or - were subjected to an agent identification test on blood samples collected at commencement and conclusion of, and at least every 7 days (virus isolation test) or at least every 28 days (PCR test) during, semen collection for this consignment, with negative results; - 2) the semen was collected, processed and stored in accordance with Chapters 4.5. and 4.6.
+- 1) the donor males: - a) showed no clinical sign of bluetongue on the day of collection;

+- b) were kept in a vector-protected establishment in accordance with point 1 of Article 8.3.13. for at least 60 days before commencement of, and during, collection of the semen; or - c) were subjected to a serological test to detect antibodies to the BTV group, with negative results, between 28 and 60 days after each collection for this consignment; or - d) were subjected to an agent identification test on blood samples collected at commencement and conclusion of, and at least every 7 days (virus isolation test) or at least every 28 days (PCR test) during, semen collection for this consignment, with negative results; - 2) the semen was collected, processed and stored in accordance with Chapters 4.5. and 4.6.

-Recommendations for importation from countries or zones free or zones seasonally free from bluetongue
+Recommendations for importation from countries or zones free or seasonally free from bluetongue